AI Use Cases/Construction

 A Systems-Level Fix

-This is a systems-level fix because it closes the feedback loop between execution and pricing.
+The margin protection compounds because execution and pricing finally read from the same numbers.
 Generic deal desk tools optimize for transaction velocity; ours optimizes for Construction margin reality.
 The AI continuously learns from closed deals, comparing bid assumptions against actual job outcomes, then refines pricing models monthly.
 Your bid accuracy improves because the system knows your firm's real cost structure, not industry averages.

 How It Works